Bylaws of the

 b.
 Fill all vacancies caused by death, resignation, disability or otherwise.

-f.
-Appoint to the Board of Directors such honorary or ex-officio members as it may desire.
+e.
+Appoint to the Board of Directors such honorary or ex-officio members, known as Ambassadors, as it may desire.
 Such appointed positions shall not be counted in determining the size or quorum of the Board of Directors.

 Sec.
-4. There shall be regular meetings of the Board of Directors at the annual convention, and special meetings of the Board of Directors may be called by the President or by written request of five or more members of the Board.
+4. There shall be a regular meeting of the Board of Directors at the annual membership meeting, and special meetings of the Board of Directors may be called by the President or by written request of five or more members of the Board.

 Sec.
 5. Notice of a meeting of the Board of Directors shall be mailed or electronically communicated at least ten (10) days in advance of the meeting.